Am I The Bolas? - Why am I Always Called a Threat?

 It comes down to the fact that the pod seems to benefit from you going fast and losing steam.
 I understand that this is your playstyle.
 However, having noticed this pattern and being part of a consistent playgroup, it's time to make some changes.
 I'm not saying completely change the way you play, but definitely include ways to come back from "being dealt with".
 It's one thing to go hard in the paint and hope it works out, but it's another that when Midgame and the other control you down, you don't seem to have a way out.
 Is thumb twiddling a game action?

 Playing a Rakdos aggro deck and got blown out with board wipes?
 Run a Living Death!
 Playing green beatdown and keep getting targeted?
 Heroic Intervention and Asceticism can go a long way.
+Pack a Krosan Grip for their key pieces - pinpoint interaction to disrupt their engine so they don't take the game sooner than you can rebuild.
 Play a little bit more conservatively and I bet you'll find some things go your way.
 I understand that the rest of the playgroup isn't quite clocking Midgame as the threat he is, but he's playing an incredible social game.
 You've got the Spike reputation and are going hard at "the correct target".
 Midgame is saying "I love when players get to do their thing" and getting help from the table while assembling an engine and preventing your thing from being done.

 It's a social format, Luke!
 Start thinking on how that can be used for yourself as well, I reckon.